userasher/Networking-fundamentals/README.md

     layer 1 of OSI model:finally this the physical layer consisting of fibre optic cables and data is converted to electronic signals and transmitted very fast

+   CHAPTER 3: VPC

+   outside internet --> Internet gateway --> public subnet --> LOAD BALANCER --> route tables --> security groups --> private subnets --> application in orivate subnet

+   public subnet is the one which can be accessed by the users outside the VPC only when they have passed through the internet gateway which is like the 1st gateway of the VPC.

+   what is NAT gateways?
+   --> it is a bad practise if you expose your applications IP addresses to open internet if your application resides in a private subnet inside a VPC.

+   ✅In aws security is shared responsibility

+   ✅When we add the security at an instance level we make use of SECURITY GROUP.

+   ✅when we add security at the subnet level in which that ec2 instnace is present we make use of NACL.

+   ✅LAST point before reaching the actual application the security is served by the security group/NACL.

+   Primary difference between security group and NACL:

+   SECURITY GROUP configuration is doen to allow traffic to instance from the outside world

+   In security group :
+   --->inbound traffic (traffic flowing into the application )

+   --->outbound traffic (traffic flowing outside the application)

+   ✅Both inbound and outbound traffic can be managed as part of the scurity group

+   ✅By default when you create an EC2 instance on aws it assigns you a security group by default.

+   ✅and it is configured to allow all outbound traffic by default

+   ✅it deny entry to all inbound traffic by default

+   ✅by deafult AWS blocks outbound traffic for port 25(mailing service) of your instance which is rare thing since it all other outbound traffic.

+   What is NACL?

+   ✅network access control list

+   ✅through NACL AWS gives us power to deny certain traffic at the private subnet level.

+   ✅even if instance owners by mistake allows all inbound traffic hten NACL comes to help as we can define which type of inbound traffic to deny and save from any hacking of the instance or the whole private subnet.

+   ✅since NACL applied at subnet level which is one level upper than security group level so it saves the whole subnet.

+   ✅imp:  if any thing defined at the subnet level by default it is applied to all the instances in that particular subnet.